 - 1 Directors must demonstrate exemplary ethical awareness, professionalism, and integrity.
 They should be able to represent the long-term value enhancement of all shareholders and the rights and interests of stakeholders in a balanced manner. - 2 As senior management responsible for the company's operations, executive directors must build extensive experience and expertise relevant to the company's business activities.
-They should also possess sound judgment and strong drive and determination. - 3 Outside directors should possess extensive expertise or experience in fields such as industry, finance, academia, law, accounting, or the public sector.
+They should also possess sound judgment and strong drive and determination. - 3 Non-executive directors should possess extensive expertise or experience in fields such as industry, finance, academia, law, accounting, or the public sector.
 They must not have any significant conflicts of interest with the company and should be capable of making independent decisions, free from the influence of management or specific shareholders.

-Role of Outside Directors
+Role of Non-Executive Directors

-- 1 Outside directors participate in major decision-making through their involvement in Board activities.
-As Board members, they oversee management while also supporting it by offering constructive advice. - 2 Outside directors have the right to request any information necessary for the performance of their duties.
-If required, they may also consult external experts following the appropriate procedures, with the company covering any associated costs./li> - 3 Outside directors should dedicate sufficient time to their duties and ensure that they review all relevant materials in advance before attending Board meetings.
+- 1 Non-executive directors participate in major decision-making through their involvement in Board activities.
+As Board members, they oversee management while also supporting it by offering constructive advice. - 2 Non-executive directors have the right to request any information necessary for the performance of their duties.
+If required, they may also consult external experts following the appropriate procedures, with the company covering any associated costs. - 3 Non-executive directors should dedicate sufficient time to their duties and ensure that they review all relevant materials in advance before attending Board meetings.